 If you are ill and missing only one day of classes, you can contact class professors by phone or e-mail directly and leave a clear message including your name, the section of the class you are in, and that you are ill and will be missing the class.

-If you are ill or experiencing a personal problem that will cause you to miss more than a day of classes, you must contact Whitney in the Student Services Office.
+If you are ill or experiencing a personal problem that will cause you to miss more than one day of classes, you must contact Whitney Northrop in the Student Services Office.
 She will notify the instructors for you, but you will also need to work with that instructor to discuss his/her expectations in reference to your absence.

 It is important that you as the student (not your advisor and not your parent) contact Student Services directly if at all possible.
 By doing so, we will have a very clear understanding of the nature of the illness or problem and how we can best help you.